horizon-developers/browser/README.md

 ### GitHub releases (advanced)

 > [!WARNING]
-> You might not recive updates if you install Horizon this way, thus this method is only recommended for advanced users
+> You might not receive updates if you install Horizon this way, thus this method is only recommended for advanced users

 If you like to get the msix for yourself and install without winget or Microsoft Store, you can get the package [here](https://github.com/horizon-developers/browser/releases)